Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Degenerate steady states and injectivity

 \section{Degenerate steady states and injectivity}

-In this section some key concepts and definitions are introduced, namely that of degeneracy of a steady state and injectivity of a network.
+In this section some key concepts and definitions are introduced, namely that of degeneracy of a steady state and injectivity of a matrix.
 Denote the components of the species formation rate function by $f_K=(f_{K,1},\ldots,f_{K,n})$.
-Note that after reordering of the species set, if necessary, a reduced basis of $\Gamma^{\perp}$ always exists and is unique.
-Therefore, from now on, we fix that the set of species is ordered such that a reduced basis exists.
-It does not depend on the kinetics $K\in\mmK(\mmN)$.
+Note that after reordering of the rows of a matrix $A$, if necessary, a reduced basis of $\im(A)^{\perp}$ always exists and is unique.
+Therefore, from now on, we assume that the rows of $A$ are ordered such that a reduced basis exists.